 Why ask this survey question?

-This is an opportunity for church members to suggest new and different challenges your outreach programs can address.
+This is an opportunity for church members to suggest challenges your outreach programs can address.

 Why ask this survey question?